Kingxukai/linux/Documentation/userspace-api/media/dvb/legacy_dvb_video.rst

 Description
 ~~~~~~~~~~~

-The structure must be zeroed before use by the application.
+The structure must be zeroed before use by the woke application.
 This ensures
-it can be extended safely in the future.
+it can be extended safely in the woke future.

 -----